TosbackCgusBridge-Bot/CGUs-versions/Advanceautoparts/Privacy Policy.md

 Various browsers may offer their own management tools for removing HTML5 LSOs.

 **Product Reviews and Question &.
 Answer Areas**
 If you use a Product Review or Question &.
 Answer area on this Site, you should be aware that any personally identifiable information you submit there can be read, collected, or used by other users of these areas, and could be used to send you unsolicited messages.
 We are not responsible for the personally identifiable information you choose to submit in these areas.
-To request removal of your personal information from this area, contact us at webcare@advanceautoparts.com.
+To request removal of your personal information from this area contact us.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 **Email Privacy**
 Email is not a secure means of communication under most circumstances.
 Never provide sensitive personal information (i.e. Social Security number, driver's license number, or third party credit card information) to us via email.
 Use the appropriate secured websites to communicate this information or contact our Call Center.